amigofunk/footwork/README.md

 shake yo money maker -> turn it loose -> soul power

-we take over the song form dj and transition into eacht next song after bridge
+* we take over the song form dj and transition into each next song after bridge

 lady day john coltrane -> confusion

-transition Bb, B, Bb, B, C, break, confusion
+* transition Bb, B, Bb, B, C, break, confusion

-cold sweat -> aint it funky now transition from bridge, hit the G and go to F
+cold sweat -> aint it funky now

+* transition from bridge, hit the G and go to F

 ## Prepare for rehearsal